How to Watch or Stream Upcoming Events – Gadget Clock

 Are there any Olympic medal events today?

-There are a number of medal events taking place today on Day 2, beginning with the women’s snowboarding slopestyle final, which will take place at 8:30 p.m.
-ET.
+There are seven medal events taking place today on Day 5, beginning with freestyle skiing men’s big air final, as well as women’s snowboard cross qualifying, which will both begin at 10 p.m.
+EST.

-Next, the men’s downhill in alpine skiing will begin at 10 p.m.
-ET.

-The overnight medal events will consist of: men’s cross-country skiing skiathlon at 2 a.m.
-EST and men’s 5000m speed skating at 3:30 a.m.
-EST. The men’s individual normal hill final in ski jumping and the women’s moguls finals in freestyle skiing will begin at 5 a.m.
-EST. And finally,
+Next up is women’s alpine skiing slalom run two beginning at 12:45 a.m.
+EST, women’s snowboard cross finals starting at 1:30 a.m.
+EST and the men’s individual event (10 km) for Nordic combined at 6 a.m.
+EST.

 What’s the Olympic snowboarding schedule today?